Health can be measured in many ways and at CPS we encourage healthy bodies and minds.

 Eco Council and Eco School

-From November 2019, the school began running an Eco Council, with children from Key Stage Two.
+From November 2019, the school began running an Eco Council, with children from Key Stage one and two.
 The children decided to make the recycling of rubbish a priority, and created posters for all of the classrooms, to remind people to recycle, and what needs to be put into the bins.
 They also conducted a survey to find out how people get to school, walking, scooting, cycling or by car.

 Watch this space!